klaytn/klaytn-docs/docs/node/service-chain/references/upgrade-and-hard-fork.md

 That is, to enable Magma hard fork, the EthTxType hard fork should be already enabled.
 If there are missing fields for the compatible block numbers of preceding hard forks in the chain config, you have to add them too.

-For example, if you want to activate Magma hard fork and if your `genesis.json` does not have `ethTxTypeCompatibleBlock` in its `config` field like below:
+For example, if you want to set Magma hard fork block number and if your `genesis.json` does not have `ethTxTypeCompatibleBlock` in its `config` field like below:

 ```json
 {